 Looking west at the Henry Hudson Bridge from the Columbia University athletic complex.

-The last set of photos from Lou's camera, heading south from where NY 9A joins the Henry Hudson Parkway (at Exit 23) to meet the previous runs of photos.
+Heading south from where NY 9A joins the Henry Hudson Parkway (at Exit 23) to meet the previous runs of photos.
+The first four photos and Exit 19 gore sign are again from Lou Corsaro's camera.
 The bridges are almost as interesting as the button copy, whether under construction or labeled as a cross-street (I'm looking at you, W. 235th) when it's actually a pedestrian overpass.